Accessibility links

 Russia convicts 2nd American journalist in secret trial

-FILE - Alsu Kurmasheva, an editor for the U.S. government-funded Radio Free Europe/Radio Liberty's Tatar-Bashkir service, attends a court hearing in Kazan, Russia, April 1, 2024.
+FILE - Alsu Kurmasheva, an editor for the U.S. government-funded Radio Free Europe/Radio Liberty's Tatar-Bashkir Service, attends a court hearing in Kazan, Russia, April 1, 2024.

-FILE - Alsu Kurmasheva, an editor for the U.S. government-funded Radio Free Europe/Radio Liberty's Tatar-Bashkir service, attends a court hearing in Kazan, Russia, April 1, 2024.
+FILE - Alsu Kurmasheva, an editor for the U.S. government-funded Radio Free Europe/Radio Liberty's Tatar-Bashkir Service, attends a court hearing in Kazan, Russia, April 1, 2024.

 “This secret trial and conviction make a mockery of justice — the only just outcome is for Alsu to be immediately released from prison by her Russian captors,” RFE/RL president and CEO Stephen Capus said in a statement.
 “It’s beyond time for this American citizen, our dear colleague, to be reunited with her loving family.”

-She traveled to Russia in May 2023 to care for her elderly mother.
+Kurmasheva, 47, traveled to Russia in May 2023 to care for her elderly mother.
 Authorities prevented her from leaving the country in June and confiscated her passports.
 Then, in October, she was taken into custody.

 The journalist and her employer have consistently rejected the charges against her.
 The U.S. government has also called for her immediate release.